 Scottish theologian and Westminster assemblyman Samuel Rutherford was one of the first modern writers to use the term “Rule of Law” and notably defended this principle from a moral and philosophical perspective based largely on the Biblical Law tradition.
 In his 1644 Lex, Rex: The Law and the Prince, Latin for “the law is king,” Rutherford argued that the people hold God-given political power and thus the king is accountable to the people and subject to the law—God’s Moral Law and just civil law.
 Rutherford supported this argument from, among other sources, the Bible.
 For one, he asserted that God disapproves of absolute rule by a monarch.
 For in 1 Samuel 8:6-9, God, speaking through the prophet Samuel, warned the Israelites against having a king and the tyranny they would suffer under a fallible man.
 Rutherford observes, “T]hat he [God] is dissuading them [the Israelites] from suiting a king is clear from the text.
 Because he saith [to Samuel], Give them their will; but yet protest their unlawful course [brackets mine].”
 Rutherford also supported his argument from the Bible’s three contexts of law.
 Firstly, he noted that just as all people are subject to the Natural Law, all should be subject to just civil law, for “God’s law excepteth none at all.”
 Secondly, he like the Anglo-Saxons cited the equality of the Law of Moses in Leviticus 19:15 to “not show partiality to the poor or favoritism to the great,” and in Deuteronomy 1:17 to “‘not show partiality in judgment; you shall hear the small as well as the great.’”
 Rutherford saw from these verses that civil law should be equally applied regardless of a person’s status, observing, “Nor can I think that God’s law, or his deputy the judges, are to accept the persons of the great, because they are great; …we cannot distinguish where the law distinguisheth not,” and “I see no exception that God maketh.”
 Thirdly, he asserted from the Judeo-Christian Golden Rule in Matthew 7:12 that kings, as human and not God, should be equally subject to the same laws as the people.
 He states, “That the king doth bind himself to the same law that he doth bind others, is decent, and obligeth the king as he is a man.”
 By this rule, the king should not violate the rights of his subjects, just as he would not wish such violation against himself.
 From these and other points, Rutherford concluded that the king “is not regula regulans [the rule of the regulator], but under rule of law [brackets mine].”
 Published during the English Civil War of 1642 to 1651, Rutherford’s Lex, Rex strongly discredited Divine Right and validated Rule of Law in British and American thought.
 Rutherford’s ideas were familiar to the American Puritans including Thomas Hooker and shared by revolutionary writer Thomas Paine.

 British Chief Justice Edward Coke was an important legal figure who defended Rule of Law over Ruler’s Law in the British constitution—by emphasizing a common law for both king and people and due process of law.
 The English common law is called the “law of the land” in Magna Carta, Coke notes in his 1628-1644 Institutes of the Laws of England, so “that the law might extend to all,” king and people.
 He denounces the “incertain and crooked cord of discretion” in Ruler’s Law and affirms the “due process of the common law.”
 Coke’s support for Rule of Law apparently came not only from common law tradition but from the Moral Law traditions.
 Echoing Leviticus 19:15 and Deuteronomy 1:17 as the Anglo-Saxons, he describes the common law as the “golden metwand” or measuring rod by which “all men’s causes are justly and evenly measured” and “appointed to measure the cases of all and singular persons, high and low, to have and receive justice.”
 Also, in his 1608 Law Report, as mentioned, he recognizes the Moral Law in Romans 2:14-15 as “written with the Finger of God in the Heart of Man” and its universality—stating as Fortescue that “the Law of God and Nature is one to all.”
 Coke thus upheld the Moral Law traditions and drew from them to inform and support Rule of Law.
 Coke’s defense of Rule of Law in the British constitution significantly shaped American jurisprudence and law.
-American Founder Thomas Jefferson describes Coke’s Institutes as the “universal elementary book of law students,” and Founder John Rutledge calls it “almost the foundation of our law.”
+American Founder Thomas Jefferson describes Coke’s Institutes as the “universal elementary book of law students” in America, and Founder John Rutledge calls it “almost the foundation of our law” in America.
 In his 1924 History of English Law, William Holdsworth says that Coke “preserved for England and the world the constitutional doctrine of rule of Law.”
 Indeed, Coke helped to preserve Rule of Law in England and America.

 British Enlightenment-era philosopher John Locke was an influential political figure who supported Rule of Law as the means to protect citizens’ rights and maintain a just, orderly society.
 In a secularized presentation, Locke defended this principle from the Moral Law traditions—including the Bible’s three contexts of law.
 First, Locke recognized Rule of Law in the universal Law of Nature as described in Romans 2:14-15.
 In his 1695 Reasonableness of Christianity, he observes, “The Law given by Moses being not given to all Mankind, how are all men sinners, since without a Law there is no Transgression?
 To this the Apostle [Paul], v.
 14. answers.”
 Locke affirmed that this natural “Moral Law (which is every where the same, the Eternal Rule of Right) obliges Christians and all Men everywhere.”
 In his 1689 Second Treatise of Civil Government, Locke saw, like Coke and Fortescue, that the Law of Nature applies to both ruler and commoner and is the basis of just civil law.
 He writes, “The law of Nature stands as an eternal rule to all men, legislators as well as others.
 The rules that they make for other men’s actions, as well as their own…, must be conformable to the law of Nature.”
 Drawing on Natural Law, Locke favored Rule of Law to govern citizens in society, explaining, “Freedom of men under government is, to have a standing rule to live by, common to every one of that society…and not to be subject to the inconstant, uncertain, unknown, arbitrary will of another man: [just] as freedom of nature is, to be under no other restraint but the law of nature [brackets and boldface mine].
 Second, Locke looked to the equal application of the Mosaic Law to support Rule of Law.
 Resounding Leviticus 19:15 and Deuteronomy 1:17 to show no “partiality to the poor or favoritism to the great” and to “hear the small as well as the great,” he asserts that civil authority should “govern by promulgated established laws, not to be varied in particular cases, but to have one rule for rich and poor, for the favourite at Court, and the countryman at plough [boldface mine].”
 Third, Locke affirmed Rule of Law based on man’s equality and the Judeo-Christian Golden Rule.
 Quoting theologian Richard Hooker’s 1593 Laws of Ecclesiastical Polity, Locke writes, “‘The like natural inducement [motive] hath brought men to know that it is no less their duty to love others than themselves, for seeing those things which are equal, must needs all have one measure [brackets and boldface mine].’”
 In this way, Locke supported and explained Rule of Law by the Moral Law traditions.
 Locke had a notable impact on American political thought on governance by Rule of Law.
 In his 1777 Observations on the Government of Pennyslvania, Founder Benjamin Rush noted the impact of Locke’s ideas on American government: “Mr. Locke is an oracle as to the principles…of government.”
 In a 1807 letter, Founder Thomas Jefferson cited Locke as a good source on “the organization of society into civil government” and “the system of principles on which such an organization should be founded, according to the rights of nature.”